 Oat milk was The Guardian’s pick for most overall sustainable plant-based milk.
 Oat milk comes in just ahead of soy with 0.9 kilograms of CO2 emissions per liter.
 But its land-use impacts are slightly higher, and it uses significantly more water.
 The Oatly brand, which does not use the herbicide Roundup and has made numerous sustainability efforts in its operations, estimates their climate impact at only 0.34 kg./liter – significantly lower than the average emissions for this milk type.

 From a carbon standpoint, almond milk is the winner with only 0.7 kg. of CO2 emissions per liter.
 It is second only to rice milk in minimizing land use impacts.
 But almond milk is by far the most water-intensive of any plant-based milk — it uses 371 liters of water to produce one liter of milk.
 That’s a little more than half as much as dairy milk.
 In addition, nearly all almonds are grown in water-scarce climates, which makes their high water use even more damaging.

 The most definitive data available comes from an Oxford study that looked at five kinds of milk: cow, rice, soy, oat, and almond and averaged huge amounts of data.
 For each milk type, regional agricultural methods and even different brands’ processing methods will affect the actual environmental impact of individual products.

-And there is no scientific method for weighting carbon emissions against other environmental impacts.
+And there is no scientific method for weighting CO2 emissions against other environmental impacts.

 So whether you choose the milk alternative that is good, better, or best for the climate or make your choice based on other environmental factors or nutrition and flavor, your non-dairy milk of choice is a good one.